 Sure, that beach vacation you’ve been planning is going to feel like heaven to you – but it won’t to your garden.
 That’s because a week or two without the usual TLC can leave your plants feeling dry and wilted, not to mention vulnerable to all sorts of critters and ailments.
 But your time away doesn’t have to spell doom for your veggies and herbs.
 Just follow these tips from regional extension agent Gary Gray of the Alabama Cooperative Extension System for top-notch garden care while on vacation, so you’ll return to happy, healthy plants.

-Add mulch.
 Putting mulch around all of your plants not only helps control weeds, but it’ll help retain moisture by putting a barrier between the soil and the hot air.
 So if you haven’t mulched already, do so before you leave.
 Good options include wheat straw, pine straw, finely ground pine bark (also known as soil conditioner), and leaf compost.
-Or, for a touch of color, lay down some Scotts Nature Scapes mulch.
+Or, for a touch of color, lay down some Scotts® Nature Scapes® mulch.

-Feed the plants.
 Give your garden an extra helping of nutrients pre-trip.
-Use liquid fertilizer for a quick boost, and also give a dose of granular fertilizer, such as Miracle-Gro Shake ‘N Feed, if you plan to be gone more than a week.
+Use liquid fertilizer like Miracle-Gro® LiquaFeed® Tomato, Fruits & Vegetables Plant Food for a quick boost, or a dose of granular fertilizer, such as Miracle-Gro® Shake ‘n Feed® Tomato, Fruit & Vegetable Plant Food, if you plan to be gone more than a week.
 Be sure to follow the application directions on the package.